kcoyle/RDF-AP/DSPedited.md

 **Allowed values**

-a list consisting of language tags
+a list consisting of language tags (@xx)

 **Default**

 no constraint

+**Conditions**

+This should only apply if languageOccurrence is not "disallowed".

+Can be tested with SHACL:languageIn.
+Language-tagged strings are defined as type http://www.w3.org/1999/02/22-rdf-syntax-ns#langString.

+_there also needs to be a constraint on each language can appear only once_

 **Name**

-Language
+validLanguageList

 ### Syntax Encoding Scheme constraint